johann-lau/Bot/.github/ISSUE_TEMPLATE/feature.md

 ## Motivation

-Why would you want this command?
+(Optional) How would this command be useful?

 ## Additional Information